CMSgov/portal-test-user-manager/password-rotation/README.md

 ## Usage
 See [variables.tf](variables.tf) for variable descriptions.
 To enable the scheduled task to run, uncomment `event_rule_enabled = true`.
 To disable it, comment out the line.
-To enable the application to send email, uncomment `mail_enabled = "true" .
+To enable the application to send email, uncomment `mail_enabled = "true"` .
 To disable it, comment out the line.

+### Configure the application to update passwords in each testing sheet associated with each portal.
+Each portal may be associated with 0 or more sheets used for running tests.
+Each test sheet contains usernames and passwords.
+The application updates all passwords in each test sheet if the test sheet is configured for the portal.

+For example, the dev portal may be associated with 4 testing sheets.
+The test sheets are named DEV, TEST, IMPL, DEVP.
+By associatng the dev portal sheet (say, `Portal-DEV`) with the test sheets, the application updates usernames in the test sheets with the current password.
+For this example, set the variable `devportal_testing_sheet_names` to a string of comma-separated testing sheet names.

+If the portal has no associated testing sheets then set the variable to an empty string `""` or remove the variable from the module since its default value is `""`.
 ```
 module "password-rotation" {
   source      = "github.com/CMSgov/portal-test-user-manager//password-rotation